Friends’ Dances

 A1

-Couple 1 balance to partner across the set, then turn over own right shoulder to move into the center of the set, gent facing down and lady up; as the ones spin the twos move up slightly, then all take hands in a “diamond”
+Couple 1 balance to partner across the set, then turn over own right shoulder to move diagonally right into the center of the set facing up and down; as the ones spin the twos move up slightly and all take hands in a “diamond”

 Balance this ring, all spin one place to the right and re-form the ring